dimitri-nicolo/calico/compliance/encrypt-cluster-pod-traffic.md

 The following platforms using only IPv4:
 - Kubernetes, on-premises
 - EKS using Calico CNI only
+- AKS using Calico CNI
+- AKS using Azure CNI

+All platforms listed above will encrypt pod-to-pod traffic.
+Additionally, when using AKS and Azure CNI, host-to-host traffic will also be encrypted.

 > Note: WireGuard encryption is not currently compatible with egress gateway functionality.
 {: .alert .alert-info }